What Is Multimodal AI? Benefits, Challenges, and Innovations

 March 5, 2025

-In this article, we unpack the architecture and advantages of multimodal AI, explore how it differs from traditional generative AI, and analyze its growing role across sectors like healthcare, finance, and advanced robotics.
+In this blog, we discuss the design and benefits of multimodal AI, how it contrasts with standard generative AI, and dissect its increasing presence in industries such as healthcare, finance, and cutting-edge robotics.

 What is Multimodal AI?